Muhammad-Faizan-Tariq/chat-app-Next-firebase/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Next.js Chat Application
+# 🔗 Next.js Chat Application
+Stay connected worldwide with our Next.js and Firebase chat app.
+Enjoy real-time messaging, a sleek interface, secure storage, and lightning-fast performance for work or play.
+Effortless and enjoyable conversations await.

+## Technology Stack 👨‍💻
 This is a chat application built with Next.js, using the following technologies:

 - **Next.js** - A React framework for building efficient, server-rendered web applications.
 Next.js simplifies the development process, offering features like server-side rendering, routing, and code splitting out of the box.